 The Philips brand is our top pick here at The Healthy Kitchen Shop – more on that below.
 However it’s also the most expensive, so it may not be for everyone.
 If you’re looking for an air fryer with similar features at a lower price, please check out our reviews of the Nuwave and GoWISE models.
 Otherwise, keep reading to find out why we love Philips and think it’s worth every penny.

 - Dishwasher safe parts

 Philips is the original air fryer manufacturer and has earned an excellent reputation with consumers.
 Owners give this brand high marks for quality construction, durability, and excellent performance in cooking a tremendous variety of foods.

-My personal experience is with the original Philips models.
+The majority of my first-hand experience is with the original Philips models.
 I own two Philips HD9230 units, one with temperature settings in Fahrenheit and the other in Celsius.
 These two units were used for all cooking involved in developing and testing recipes for The Air Fryer Bible, which I co-authored with Elizabeth Hickman.

 Our cookbook includes over 200 recipes, and with each one being tested multiple times that added up to a tremendous amount of cooking.
 Those two Philips air fryers were used almost daily for months on end.
 Many times we kept them going all day long with hardly a pause between one dish and the next.
 There was never any hint of overheating or any other issue, and today both units still work like a charm.

 It is easily safe to say that these two units were used more in about 9 months than the average consumer will use one in a lifetime.
 That is certainly a testament to durability.